|

 are and some of the things we can do with them.
 Today, computer courses

 can teach you more, faster, and a much easier.
-And you can just call Gateway
+And you can just hit the nearest mall and wind up with a computer system that's

 vastly better than anything on the planet when I and others first started